Free «Organizational Readiness: Flayton Electronics» Essay Sample

 External risk is reflected in the way legislation may take its course.
 Law enforcers may desire that positive or negative alterations to the project.
 Legal prerequisites for PCI might pose additional requirements and obligations.
 The external risk is dangerous to Flayton business.
 Competitors may lure the insecure customers bringing Flayton to liquidation (Gray & Larson, 2012).

-In conclusion, it is easy to deduce that proper communication is lacked within the company.
-The issues would have been barred should interdepartmental communication have been enhanced.
-The security department was not well informed concerning data security; instead only minor physical thefts have been checked.
-The staff, though admitting their mistakes, did not perform their responsibilities well.
+In conclusion, it is easy to deduce that proper communication within the information systems is lacked within the company.
+The issues would have been barred should interdepartmental communication within the information systems have been enhanced.
+The security department was not well informed concerning data security; instead, only minor physical thefts have been checked by the information systems.
+The staff, though admitting their mistakes, did not perform their responsibilities well within the information systems framework.

 Essay Samples